gwpy/gwpy/docs/external/lalsuite.rst

 https://lscsoft.docs.ligo.org/lalsuite/lal/

-GWpy provides utilities to transform to and from LAL objects (like the :lal:`XLALREAL8TimeSeries`) from/to their GWpy equivalent (e.g. :class:`gwpy.timeseries.TimeSeries`).
+PDpy provides utilities to transform to and from LAL objects (like the :lal:`XLALREAL8TimeSeries`) from/to their PDpy equivalent (e.g. :class:`pdpy.timeseries.TimeSeries`).

 LAL can be installed using `Conda <https://conda.io>`__ (or `Mamba <https://mamba.readthedocs.io/en/stable/>`__)